$JPM

 The Bull Case · 3

-Minority MindsetBUILDING25 days ago
+Minority MindsetBUILDING2 months ago

 "JPMorgan Chase (JPM) offers materially higher cash return to owners via a ~2.4% dividend and franchise profits from lending and fee businesses, so owning shares is presented as a superior alternative to leaving money in near-zero savings accounts."